 How it works

-The results produced by the program are used by the Editorial to produce learning and training modules that respond to young and adults learning needs.
-We aim to develop learning approaches to knowledge about women, men, and gender-related issues through innovative learning activities, theories, perspectives, & frameworks.
+The results produced by the program are used by the Editorial to produce learning and training modules that respond to youth's and adults learning needs.
+We aim at developing learning approaches to skills about taking a human rights perspective and analysis through planning, designing & implementing innovative programmes toward human rights advocacy, which lead to transformative impacts.

 To achieve what